RAJAT72528/mx-e-commerce-scraper/README.md

   - Price
   - Link to the product
 - ✅ Support for multiple items per order
+- ✅ It also supports All kinds of purchases history, like, movies rented, products ordered, Gift Cards ordered.
 - ✅ JSON output for easy integration with other systems
 - ✅ Diagnostic screenshot capture for troubleshooting
 - ✅ Robust browser session handling and cleanup